ceresgalax/CeresAudio/README.md

 ```

 ## Using the high-level BasicAudioDriver
-The BasicAudioDriver class is included as reference material for how to write an audio driver using CeresAudio.
+The source code of the BasicAudioDriver class is included as reference for how to write an audio driver using CeresAudio.
 It can also be used as an out-of-the-box audio driver for your application.
 ```c#
 //